Emigration from the Eastern Bloc: Unrestricted emigration from East Berlin

 With the closing of the Inner German border officially in 1952, the city sector border in Berlin remained considerably more accessible than the rest of the border because it was administered by all four occupying powers.
 Accordingly, Berlin became the main route by which East Germans left for the West.
-East Germany introduced a new passport law on December 11, 1957, that reduced the overall number of refugees leaving East Germany, while drastically increasing the percentage of those leaving through West Berlin from 60% to well over 90% by the end of 1958.
+East Germany introduced a new passport law on 11 December 1957, that reduced the overall number of refugees leaving East Germany, while drastically increasing the percentage of those leaving through West Berlin from 60% to well over 90% by the end of 1958.
 Those actually caught trying to leave East Berlin were subjected to heavy penalties, but with no physical barrier and even subway train access to West Berlin, such measures were ineffective.
-Accordingly, the Berlin sector border was essentially a "loophole" through which East Bloc citizens could still escape.
+Accordingly, the Berlin sector border was essentially a "loophole", through which Eastern Bloc citizens could still escape.
 The 3.5 million East Germans that had left by 1961 totaled approximately 20% of the entire East German population.